-The Whole Grain Baguette
+The Whole Grain Baguette Recipe

-The recipe makes two baguettes.
+The whole grain baguette recipe makes two baguettes.
 One for now, one for later.
 Or two for now, none for later.
 Your choice.
 Once these loaves come out of the oven at our house, kids (and the husband) come out of the woodwork.
 Butter slathered chunks are inhaled and loaf one ends up as an appetizer.
 So, I’m not going to judge how many loaves your family eats in one day.

 1 cup unbleached all purpose flour (I love King Arthur)